Mahindra Last Mile Mobility Limited: History

 Before the Mahindra acquisition, Reva had partnered with Bannon Automotive to set up an assembly plant in upstate New York to produce the NXR for the US market.
-In December 2010, Bannon filed a lawsuit against Reva, alleging that the company had not fufilled its agreement to allow Bannon to manufacture and sell the NXR in the United States.
+In December 2010, Bannon filed a lawsuit against Reva, alleging that the company had not fulfilled its agreement to allow Bannon to manufacture and sell the NXR in the United States.
 The case was settled in January 2012, and the result was not disclosed.

 In February 2011, GoinGreen, the UK's exclusive importer of the G-Wiz, announced that it was no longer stocking the model (although it would order them on a 4-6-week lead time when requested by customers).

 In 2014, Reva displayed an all-electric sports car concept called Halo.
 It was claimed to reach 0–100 km/h under 8 sec with a top speed of 160 km/h and range of over 200 km in one full range.
 The concept featured a large tablet on the centre console that displayed various car functions in real time, and also doubled as a multimedia player.

 In 2016, the company was rebranded as Mahindra Electric Mobility Ltd. to reflect not just the business line of producing vehicles, but also developing powertrains and integrated mobility solutions.

 In 2018, Mahindra showed a concept for a small electric quadricycle called the Atom, with the production version of the auto-rickshaw-based 4-wheeler shown at the 2020 Auto Expo.
 Like the REVAi/G-Wiz, the quadricycle is planned to be built in Bengaluru and will join larger EV models like the Mahindra eXUV300 and eKUV100 in the company's range.
 Its launch was delayed due to the COVID-19 pandemic in 2020, and its current status remains unknown.

 In 2023, the company was rebranded again as Mahindra Last Mile Mobility Ltd., in a complete merger with parent company Mahindra & Mahindra Ltd.

-The Mahindra Electric marque is used for electric SUVs while the Mahindra Last Mile Mobility marque is used for commercial vehicles.
+Since 2025, the Mahindra Electric marque is used for electric SUVs while the Mahindra Last Mile Mobility marque is used for commercial vehicles.